I. CATALOG DESCRIPTION:

 Success in this course requires a good working knowledge of digital circuit principles along with basic semiconductor theory.
 A working knowledge of a modern programming language such as Python is strongly advised.
 The math level is mostly algebra.
 Note that smart devices will not be allowed during tests.
 For lab, you'll need the standard array of goodies as used in ET151 Circuits 1 and ET153 Intro to Electronics (breadboard, DMM, hook-up leads, etc.) You may also find the purchase of an Arduino Uno (or similar) development board to be handy.
-These are relatively inexpensive (under $30) and widely available (Parts Express, Digi-Key, Mouser, Spark Fun, etc.).
+These are relatively inexpensive (typically $25 or less) and widely available (Parts Express, Digi-Key, Mouser, Spark Fun, AdaFruit, etc.).
 A USB cable is required for it.
 Finally, you may wish to obtain a desktop C compiler for your home system such as Pelles C (freeware).
 Unless otherwise specified, all lab exercises require a technical report due no later than one week after the exercise.
 The report should include the programming code and circuit schematic (where appropriate) along with a description of both and an analysis of the results.
 Late penalty is one letter grade for the first half week, two letter grades for the second half week.
 Reports are not accepted beyond two weeks and receive a grade of 0.
 Remember, plagiarism is grounds for failure.

 We start the course by diving right in to the C programming language from the desktop.
 We begin examing variable types and basic input/output (I/O) methods for text.